Ajisco/Ad-Click/README.md

 ## 📍 Notebook
 #### This Jupyter notebook containing some exploratory analysis, model training and evaluation can be found [Here](https://github.com/Ajisco/Sami-Depression/blob/master/Jupyter_Notebook.ipynb) <br><br><br>

-## 📍 App FEATURES
+## 📍 App Features
-1. Has a section to fill form of syptoms and data.
+1. Has a section to fill form to collect data of the user.
-2. Machine learning diagnoses the depression and classifies it.
+2. Machine learning predicts whether or not the user clicks an advert.
-3. There is an option to pick a song genre of choice.
-4. An algorithm was used to provide a song list (from Youtube music API) that connects the depression type and the music genre of choice.
-2. Has a link to a site for more information.
 3. Web app compatible by every device. <br><br><br>